 The free version is restricted, though.
 You have a limited amount of storage space for your edited images and watermarks and there are occasional ads.
 It’s around $3 per month if you purchase an annual plan or $9 if you pay month-to-month.
 For that price, though, it’s best just to use Adobe’s photography bundle.

 Photo editing is a complex and varied process, but recent versions of staple software have made it more accessible than ever.
-We think the Adobe products that have long been the industry standard are still tough to beat, especially for photo editing.
+We think the that have long been the industry standard are still tough to beat, especially for photo editing.

 As camera sensors increase in megapixel count, so do file sizes.
 Storage and reliable backup are key points for any working photographer.
 Make sure to check out our best online backup services and the 3-2-1 backup rule to to keep your data secure.
 We also have an article on the best photo management software to keep your collection of manipulated snaps in order.

 What photo editing application do you use?
 Let us know in the comments below and, as always, thanks for reading.